jls-github/flatbook/README.md

 We can verify that our routes are correct using the ```rails routes``` CLI command.
 Additionally, make sure to test your routes via Postman before continuing on.
 Remember, test as you go!

+## Hosting the application on Heroku

+Heroku is a service where we can host our Rails server.

+### Setting up Heroku

+If you haven't already, sign up for a Heroku account here: https://signup.heroku.com/

+You will also need to download the Heroku CLI.
+This will give us a variety of tools we can use to manage our application directly from our terminal.
+You can download the Heroku CLI using the instructions on this page: https://devcenter.heroku.com/articles/heroku-cli.
+Note: If you're on Windows using WSL, make sure to follow the Ubuntu instructions, not the Windows instructions.

+Now let's put the Heroku CLI to use.
+We're going to log into Heroku using the CLI.
+To do so, use the ```heroku login``` command in your terminal.
+This will give you instructions for logging into your account.
+Once you've done so, you're good to go!

+### Setting up your Heroku server

+Before we host our application on Heroku, we need to make our Rails application compatible with our Heroku server.
+In your terminal, run the following command: ```bundle lock --add-platform x86_64-linux --add-platform ruby```.
+This command allows your Rails application to run on the linux platform used by our Heroku server.
+If you do not run this command, you will receive an error that says ```Failed to install gems via Bundler.```

+Now we need to create our Heroku server.
+We will again use the Heroku CLI to do so.
+The ```heroku create``` command will create a Heroku server for our current folder.
+Run ```heroku create``` in your terminal.
+You'll notice that it gives you a url.